West Herzegovina Canton: Geography

-West Herzegovina Canton is located in the Herzegovina region of south west Bosnia and Herzegovina.
-It has Čvrsnica mountain to the north, Croatia to the west and south, and the Herzegovina-Neretva Canton to the east.
+West Herzegovina Canton is located in the Herzegovina region of southwest Bosnia and Herzegovina.
+It has the Čvrsnica mountain and Canton 10 to the north, Croatia to the west and south, and the Herzegovina-Neretva Canton to the east.
 The area of the canton is 1,363 km2.

 The canton has three rivers: Lištica, Trebižat and Ričina, and the Blidinje Lake.
-Its highest peak is Pločno on the Čvrsnica mountain, 2,228 metres.
+Its highest peak is the Pločno on the Čvrsnica mountain, with a height of 2,228 metres.